 People's bodies often change, and you'll want a uniform provider with the flexibility to change with them and one who values maintaining your professional business image.

-A local route sales representative who is empowered to make ongoing changes to your program on the spot, like new orders, program modifications, exchanges, etc., can save you administrative time and headaches.
+A local route service representative who is empowered to make ongoing changes to your program on the spot, like new orders, program modifications, exchanges, etc., can save you administrative time and headaches.

 Regular one-on-one visits with you to check service performance and your level of satisfaction help keep overall customer satisfaction high.